EC528-Fall-2024/phone-pay-budget-tracker/README.md

 ## 6. Release Planning
 1. Sprint 1
-   - Login function and a simple chart on a UI based on uploaded spreadsheet user financial data.
+   - Login function and a simple chart on a UI based on uploaded spreadsheet of user financial data.
 3. Sprint 2
 4. Sprint 3
 5. Sprint 4